Professional Development Courses for Students in the College of Liberal Arts and Sciences

 ASPD 2100 Preparing for Health Careers - 1 Credit

-Five interpersonal and four intrapersonal competencies are sought by health professions schools.
-Learn what they mean, why they are important in health care, and how to develop them in oneself as part of this one-credit ASPD course.
+Five interpersonal and four intrapersonal competencies sought by health professions schools.
+What they mean, why they are important in health care, and how to develop them in oneself.

 ASPD 2101 The Road Less Traveled - 1 Credit